 Speakers: Sally Fallon Morell, Chris Masterjohn PhD, Dr Natasha Campbell McBride MD, Jeffrey Smith MA, Prof. Ton Baars PhD, Stephanie Seneff PhD, Beverley Rubik PhD, David Wetzel, Simon Wyatt, Geoffrey Montague Smith, Janey Lee Grace, Jane Mason, Maria Tarantino, Philip Weeks, Ben Pratt, Prof. Jane Levi, Geoffrey Morell, Karen Maidment, Heidi Herrmann, Peter Brown, Stefan Chmelik, Debbie Vernon, John Carter, Ruth Tudor, James Swift.

 Europe’s Food Culture

-Its often said that if we are to change awareness around food, and the distorted science that surrounds it, we have to work from the ‘bottom up’.
-That means changing people’s awareness, so that they demand and source food which is nourishing, instead of food which is depleting.
+Its often said that if we are to change awareness around food, and the distorted science that surrounds it, we have to work from the ‘bottom-up’.
+That means changing people’s awareness so that they demand and source food which is nourishing, instead of food which is depleting.
 This is where these annual conferences come into their own.
-They give a chance for people to share with like minded others their passion for nutrient dense food, and hopefully take that commitment back to their own countries and/or neighbourhoods, to start and run local groups.
+They give a chance for people to share with like-minded others their passion for nutrient-dense food, and hopefully take that commitment back to their own countries and/or neighborhoods, to start and run local groups.

-My prediction is that the Wise Traditions conference in February will take food awareness in the England to another level.
-Its an unstoppable tide.
+My prediction is that the Wise Traditions conference in February will take food awareness in England to another level.
+It is an unstoppable tide.
 Food is the new politics.
-Through these gatherings of switched on and like minded people we aim to shout loud and clear in two directions: one to the others following behind, and secondly to those farmers at the forefront of the battle for real food, in a toxic and distorted world.
+Through these gatherings of switched on and like-minded people we aim to shout loud and clear in two directions: one to the others following behind, and secondly to those farmers at the forefront of the battle for real food, in a toxic and distorted world.
 If this conference does not thank farmers I’ll eat my hat!